ZkAGI/ZkAGI_Trading_Agent/README.md

 1. Run the agent:
     ```sh
-    python trading_agent.py
+    python agent.py
     ```
+2. If you want to use ZK Enabled Agent, run:
+    ```sh
+    python agent_with_ZK.py
+    ```

-2. The agent will start, fetch the analysis data, analyze it, and execute a swap if the signal is "buy".
+3. The agent will start, fetch the analysis data, analyze it, and execute a swap if the signal is "buy".
 The output will be colorful and formatted for better readability.

 ## Output